sandeepkasaragod/RAGE-workshop/day4/bioinformatics_pipeline/running_bioinfo_pipeline-1.md

 - guppy_dir: Location of the Guppy software (not required if Dorado is used)

 ## 1.3 Tasks run by the Artic-nf workflow
-Artic-nf workflow runs multiple tasks symoultaniously, Here are the list of tasks run by the Artic-nf.
+Artic-nf workflow runs multiple tasks simultaneously, here are the list of tasks run by the Artic-nf.
 - Basecalling: Basecalling is performed by the user specified basecalling tool
 - Barcodering: Performs demultiplexing for the basecalled fastq files
 - Plex/demux: Aggregate pre-demultiplexed reads
-- Medaka: This steps performs multiple steps related to medaka and data filtering Some of the major steps are mentioned below.
+- Medaka: This step performs multiple steps related to medaka and data filtering Some of the major steps are mentioned below.
   - Alignment
   - Variant calling
   - Variant filter
-- Concat: Concatinating all the sequences to a single fasta file
+- Concat: Concatenating all the sequences to a single fasta file
-- Mafft: Performing mafft alignment on the concatinated sequence
+- Mafft: Performing mafft alignment on the concatenated  sequence
 - Summary: Produces the summary of the aligned reads

 The medaka step executes multiple commands, if you are curious to know about the